SteffenHebestreit/fastapi_mcp_template/README.md

 3. Deploy immediately with Docker
 4. Focus on business logic rather than infrastructure

-As a demonstration, we've included **file conversion tools** as an example, but this template can be adapted for any MCP use case: data processing, API integrations, content generation, analysis tools, and more.
+As a demonstration, I've included **file conversion tools** as an example, but this template can be adapted for any MCP use case: data processing, API integrations, content generation, analysis tools, and more.

 ## 🏗️ Architecture Overview